sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 Lookaheads would definitely improve scheduling, but that also significantly increases worst-case complexity.
 Instead, they use three concrete heuristics that evaluate the candidates' static local properties.
 In order of importance, they are as follows:
  1. Whether an instruction interlocks with any of its immediate successors.
  2. The number of immediate successors.
- 3. The length of the longest path from the instruction to the leaves.
+ 3. The height of the daf rooted at that node.

 These criteria yields instructions which:
 1. May cause interlocks.
 This is desirable because it allows instructions that are likely to interlock to be scheduled as early as possible as that gives the greatest number of candidates for subsequent instructions.